GENI-NSF/geni-tools/README-stitching.txt

 ION.
 This aggregate accepts calls using the GENI Aggregate Manager API, and translates those into calls to OSCARS (ION).

+This same software runs other aggregates for OSCARS networks, specifically the MAX aggregate.

 Known issues with this aggregate can be found on the [http://groups.geni.net/geni/query?status=new&status=assigned&status=reopened&component=I2AM GENI Trac]